UX-Society/Get-Started/started.md

     - Ex:  alias nsu-yarn `"cd ~/WebstormProjects/nsu-website/themes/source-flask-theme/;  yarn run watch"`

 # Usage- Look for examples to adapt, generally the best way to learn
+Look for examples to adapt, generally the best way to learn
-    - Careful that the version between the example and your work are the same- Look for examples to adapt, generally the best way to learn
+    - Careful that the version between the example and your work are the same

-    - Careful that the version between the example and your work are the same After running hugo and yarn, view the site by going to http://localhost:1313/.
+After running hugo and yarn, view the site by going to http://localhost:1313/.
 Most of the files in the site can be ignored, the important files and directories to use are laid out here.

 - /themes/source-flask-theme/ is the main folder of interest